 Borrowers should keep in mind that their FICO score is calculated according to several factors.
 These include payment history, total amount of debt owed, number of credit years reported, new credit and types of credit issued.
 A person’s payment history accounts for 35 percent of the score while the total amount owed is 30 percent of the rating.
 The length of a person’s credit history accounts for 15 percent and new credit as well as types of credit are each 10 percent of the score.

 The Good Side of Installment Loans

 Time reports that an unintended consequence of added regulations against the payday loan industry is the rise of installment loans.
 These loans help people who are unable to borrow cash from traditional financial institutions.
-In addition, lenders who offer installment loans are required to make sure that a person who is applying for a loan is able to repay it.
+In addition, lenders who offer installment loans are required to make sure that a person who is requesting a loan is able to repay it.
 Because of this, installment loan lenders assess a borrower’s income and credit history.
 Upon loan approval, the lender will establish a repayment plan that includes affordable monthly payments and a defined payoff date.
 Daniel Feehan, CEO of Cash America International, said, “We’re trying to balance the right consumer demand against what the regulators and consumer groups are complaining about.”

 Now, the Ugly Side of Installment Loans

 While many installment loans offer fair terms, others are not good for consumers.
 The managing attorney for the National Consumer Law Center, Lauren Saunders, said, “Some installment loans have exorbitant rates, deceptive add-on fees and pricey products making them just as dangerous, and sometimes more so than payday loans as the loan amounts are typically higher.”
 In some cases, annual percentage rates may total more than 500 percent.